elunna/nerfhack-changelog/README.md

 * In addition to facilitating forging, forges allow the player to perform many interesting tricks like repairing armor and disposing of zombies.
 * Items can pass over forges.
 * There is a one-time 1 in 30 chance of erodeproofing an item when dipping in a forge.
 After this occurs, the forge will instead emit a puff of steam.
-* Forging two of the same item creates more of the same item.
 * Forges always light up the square they occupy.
 * Cold rays have a chance cool forges.
 * Forges burn the grease and poison off dipped items.